zhao1701/extending-deep-ER/readme.md

 For each dataset, past benchmark tests have used models trained and evaluated on tuple pairs with a match to non-match ratio of _1:100_.
 Because the number of non-matches between two tables far outweighs the number of matches, we use negative sampling to generate pairs of non-matching tuples.
 Once the requisite number of non-matching tuple pairs has been created, it is shuffled with the matching tuple pairs and split into a training, validation, and test set, with proportions _0.8_, _0.1_, and _0.1_, respectively.

-It should be noted that this diverges quite significantly from how Ebraheem et al. test DeepER \cite{ebraheem-deep-er}.
+It should be noted that this diverges quite significantly from how Ebraheem et al. test DeepER [5].
 Instead of creating a validation set that preserves the _1:100_ positive-negative ratio, they perform blocking for all tuples in the dataset, run a trained classifier over all tuple pairs within each block, and return all positive tuple pairs.
 Whether those positive tuple pairs that were returned include matches originally used as training data, and whether matches originally used as training data are factored into the evaluation metric is left unspecified.

 We choose to omit blocking in our validation scheme simply due to lack of manpower.
 An import consequence of this choice is that the class imbalance between our validation/test sets and that of Ebraheem et al. [5] is significantly different and renders our experimental results, reported as f1-scores, un-comparable with theirs.
 Instead, we re-test DeepER under our validation framework and use those results as a baseline for comparison.